 When evaluating a Radiologist, a single tool shall be used for this entire assessment procedure.

 The assessor shall calculate the volume (Y) of each target tumor (denoted Yi) where i denotes the i-th target tumor.

+The downloaded QIBA spreadsheet may be used to record the volume measurements and will perform these calculations.
+Recording the amount of time spent on each case and any comments or concerns is not required for the assessment but is appreciated as feedback to the QIBA Biomarker Committee.

 4.5.3 Calculate statistical metrics of performance